SECURITYMADEINLU/DNS_WS/README.md

 ## Step 1: Concept introduction, first technical elements, game concepts

+- Global introduction, "The data Postman"
     - Introduce children to DNS concept as set up in the game (adapt content to age target)
+    - Computers/Connected devices connected to the Internet each have a specific (IP) adress
+    - These machines exchange "packets" on the Internet, in these packets, there is data (information)
+    - IP adresses are composed of a set of numbers, just like a telephone number (numbers are easier to be treated by a computer, whereas humans prefer words)

      - [OBJJECTIVE 1] Vulgarize functionning of DNS.
      - [MEAN 1]Use real postal mail analogy.
 Relate to IP adresses.
 How can the computer find the right server?
      - [OBJECTIVE 2] Dynamic websites load from various servers in order to generate a single homogeneous content